• MY MEDIA KIT

 Strawberry jello poke cake

-If you’d like to add sliced strawberries to your dish for decoration or as a topper, go right ahead!
-It would be the perfect accessory to this poke cake.
+If you’d like to top with fresh berries, consider adding sliced strawberries to your dish for decoration or as a topper, especially during strawberry season in the summer months.
+It would be the perfect accessory and add additional strawberry flavor to the delicious treat.
+What a crowd pleaser!

 Can I Use Other Jell-O Flavors Instead Of Strawberry?